pnp/powershell/documentation/Set-PnPListItemAsRecord.md

 Set-PnPListItemAsRecord -List "Documents" -Identity 4
 ```

-Declares the document in the documents library with id 4 as a record
+Declares the document in the documents library with id 4 as a record.

 ### EXAMPLE 2
 ```powershell
 Set-PnPListItemAsRecord -List "Documents" -Identity 4 -DeclarationDate $date
 ```

-Declares the document in the documents library with id as a record
+Declares the document in the documents library with id 4 as a record.

 ## PARAMETERS